dotnet/orleans/Step-by-step-Tutorials/Front-Ends-for-Orleans-Services.md

         {
             var config = ClientConfiguration.LocalhostSilo();

             // Try to connect 10 times.
 This will give the silo enough time to start up.
-Adjust if necessary for (int i = 0; i < 10; i++)
+Adjust if necessary. for (int i = 0; i < 10; i++)
             {
                 try